Kathleen Wynne: Education

-Kathleen Wynne's involvement with the administration of grade school and post-secondary education was largely marked by labour disruptions and teachers strikes.
+Kathleen Wynne's involvement with the administration of grade school and post-secondary education was largely marked by labour disruptions and teacher strikes.
 Wynne immediately started new collective bargaining negotiations with the Elementary Teachers Federation of Ontario (ETFO) after a year of labour distress that had culminated in the Putting Students First Act, 2012, which had suspended collective bargaining rights, imposed contracts on teachers and suspended the right to strike.

 On April 8, 2014, the Wynne government reached a new bargaining agreement with the teachers unions and passed the School Boards Collective Bargaining Act, 2014, which restored their bargaining rights, the right to strike, kept the wage freeze on teachers, eliminated the retirement gratuity for teachers, and assigned her provincial government control over funding for schools and programs.
 The legislation also gave the minister of education the power to audit school boards if disclosure of spending was not provided.
 Wynne established the Premier's Youth Advisory Council to advise the premier on issues facing youth.

 In February 2015, her government introduced changes to the sex education curriculum, which has not been updated since 1998, in public schools.
 However, these changes were met with controversy and criticism not only by the opposition parties but among parents and conservatives; in one instance, some schools were empty as some parents pulled their children out in protest of these changes.
 In her final year as premier, Wynne also introduced back to work legislation for two different strikes by post-secondary educators, where the unions complained of precarious working conditions and predatory wages, in some cases caused by chronic under-funding from the provincial government.
-Her legislation to force an end to the strikes succeeded in the first case, but failed in the second.
+Her legislation to force an end to the strikes succeeded in the first case but failed in the second.

 Economy

-On January 30, 2014, Wynne announced her government increased the minimum wage from $10.25 to $11 after four years of freeze on the rate and introduced legislation to ensure future increases to the minimum wage to keep up with the CPI (Consumer Price Index).
+On January 30, 2014, Wynne announced her government increased the minimum wage from $10.25 to $11 after a four-year freeze on the rate and introduced legislation to ensure future increases to the minimum wage to keep up with the CPI (Consumer Price Index).
 Wynne also announced a partnership with Cisco Canada that would create 1,700 new jobs.
 Prior to these announcements, Wynne had announced tax relief for small businesses by increasing the employers' health-tax exemption from $400,000 to $450,000.

 Between late October and early November 2014, Wynne went on a trade mission to China along with other provincial premiers.
-Subsequently, the trade mission attracted approximately a billion dollars worth of investment and 1,800 new jobs to Ontario.
+The trade mission attracted approximately a billion dollars' worth of investment and 1,800 new jobs to Ontario.

-After Honda announced plans to invest $857 million in 3 plants, Wynne also announced that her government would invest 10 percent of the total invested by Honda.
+After Honda announced plans to invest $857 million in three plants, Wynne also announced that her government would invest 10 per cent of the total invested by Honda.

 By the end of 2015, the unemployment rate in Ontario had become lower than the national average.
 The Conference Board of Canada also found that Ontario's economy had the second strongest growth rate of all provinces in 2015 behind British Columbia (BC), and was projected to be in the top 3 for 2016 among BC and Manitoba.